sendbird-graveyard/migrating-from-pusher-chatkit/README.md

 ### 3. Deploy app code with SendBird SDK
 After your data import is complete, it’s time to release the new app with SendBird SDK.
 If possible, we recommend force-updating your users to the new app version to quickly move all users to chat running with SendBird.

-If it is not possible to immediately force-update users, another approach is to include the SendBird SDK and the Pusher Chatkit SDK into your application at the same time.
-This approach is more complex as it requires your application to handle matching chat users, channels and messages in Pusher Chatkit and SendBird at the same time.
-We recommend [getting in touch with us](support@sendbird.com) if this is your must-have use case so we can discuss and provide assistance in moving forward.
+If it is not possible to immediately force-update users in your application, we recommend [getting in touch with us](support@sendbird.com) if this is your must-have use case so we can discuss and provide assistance in moving forward.

 ## Data Mappings
 ### Users